bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 ## Can I see balances of others or can other people see my balances?

 Yes, anyone can see anyone's balances if they know the corresponding addresses.
-Beacon Chain is 100% transparent for transactions and balances.
+BNB Beacon Chain is 100% transparent for transactions and balances.

 ## Information provided through API and their usage